 Thu, Dec 7 - Sun, Dec 10, 2017Friday-Sunday doors open at 5:30PM.

 First sets begin at 7:30 PM, and second sets (when applicable) begin at 9:30 PM (doors: 9:15 PM).

-The Pacific Jazz Institute at Dimitriou’s Jazz Alley welcomes acclaimed trumpeter, composer and bandleader Roy Hargrove for four nights!
-Band members are Roy Hargrove (trumpet), Justin Robinson (sax), Sullivan Fortner (piano), Ameen Saleem (bass) and Quincy Phillips (drums).
-Set times on Thursday through Saturday at 7:30pm and 9:30pm and Sunday at 7:30pm.
-Doors open at 5:30pm Friday through Sunday.
+91.3 FM KBCS and the Pacific Jazz Institute at Dimitriou’s Jazz Alley welcome acclaimed trumpeter, composer and bandleader Roy Hargrove for four nights!
+Band members are Roy Hargrove (trumpet), Justin Robinson (sax), Ameen Saleem (bass), Quincy Phillips (drums) and Tadataka Unno (piano).
+Set times Thursday through Saturday at 7:30pm and 9:30pm and Sunday at 7:30pm.
+Doors open at 6:00pm Thursday and 5:30pm Friday through Sunday.

 Grammy-winning trumpeter, composer, and arranger Roy Hargrove has been a mainstay of the contemporary music scene in a variety of formats for over two decades.
 Hargrove has firmly established himself among the premier players in jazz and beyond.
 Ever-stretching into more challenging and colorful ways to flex his musical chops, Hargrove has left indelible imprints in a vast array of artful settings.
 Hargrove has played with jazz greats such as Dizzy Gillespie, Mulgrew Miller and Bobby Watson.
 His blazing sound, depth of feeling and joy in playing was evident even from a young age.